taichi-dev/taichi_benchmark/n-body/README.md

 #### Block Access

 By repeatedly loading a small block of data, it is possible to leverage the GPU's L1 data cache to improve performance.
-In CUDA programming, we explicitly decompose the loop and access by blocks.
+In CUDA, we explicitly decompose the loop and access by blocks.
 ```cuda
 __global__
 void bodyForce(Body *p, Body *v, float dt, int n) {